ashleyboucher/hashicorp/terraform-getting-started.md

 Before getting started, visit [Terraform.io](https://www.terraform.io/downloads.html) to download the latest appropriate version of Terraform for your system.
 After the file downloads, unzip it to install.

 ## Terraform Configuration
 Now that Terraform is installed, you can start creating infrastructure.
 The first step is to create a Terraform configuration.
+Terraform configurations are where you describe your infrastructure resources.
+For more information on how to write a Terraform configuration, see the [configuration documentation](https://www.terraform.io/docs/configuration/index.html).

 We recommend that you create your configuration inside a new directory:

 #### CLI commands